ramit05/myblog/_posts/2018-01-14-ci-cd-chef-automate.md

 ## Conclusion

-The Chef Automate appears to do things in a creative and more better way than the regular ways than we usually do.
-But still it has a long way to go.
-The Dashboard seems nice and useful, giving you a seamless integration of new technological advancements that old tools used for CI/CD do not provide.
-For Chef regular enterprise users, this seems like a really good choice but when it comes to other non-chef users, it seems to not offer much out-of-the-box solutions.
-Hope you like this post, tell me your experiences with chef in the below comments section.
+Exploring Chef Automate & Habitat has been a heck of a fun task for me.
+It enabled me to learn more about the upcoming new technologies and its usage in the DevOps world.
+In the end, I Hope you enjoyed this post,do share this post & tell me your fun experiences with chef in the below comments section.